Senior Client Advisor, Morgan Stanley

-Carla Harris is a Vice Chairman, Wealth Management, Managing Director, and Senior Client Advisor at Morgan Stanley, responsible for increasing client connectivity and penetration to enhance revenue generation across the firm.
+Carla Harris is Senior Client Advisor at Morgan Stanley, responsible for increasing client connectivity and penetration to enhance revenue generation across the firm.

 Carla sits on a number of financial and philanthropic boards, and currently chairs the National Women’s Business Council.
 She is actively involved in her community and heartily believes that “we are blessed so that we can be a blessing to someone else.”

-Before being appointed to Vice Chariman at Morgan Stanley, Carla headed the company’s Emerging Manager Platform—the equity capital markets effort for the consumer and retail industries—and was responsible for Equity Private Placements.
-Carla has extensive industry experiences in the technology, media, retail, telecommunications, transportation, industrial, and healthcare sectors.
+Carla previously headed the company’s Emerging Manager Platform—the equity capital markets effort for the consumer and retail industries—and was responsible for Equity Private Placements.
+Carla has extensive industry experience in the technology, media, retail, telecommunications, transportation, industrial, and healthcare sectors.